canada-ca/PCTF-CCP/public-sector-profile/Readme.md

 The next immediate steps are to discuss the status of this document version at our next working group call.
 As editors, we believe that we can circulate one final time (with a two week review period) to catch and correct any errors/inconsistencies or capture any thematic issues that we need to carry forward as work into the future.
 Once this final review process is complete, we feel that we have a document that can be recommended for endorsement by the IMSC.

-The detailed worksheet is hosted on Google Docs and can be found [here](https://docs.google.com/spreadsheets/d/1eukZkgdwXdskUlzaKR-cU3TjacunKY1OAyIRioFUnp8/edit?usp=sharing)